-You need a tourist card to leave the country.
-If you lose your tourist card you can get it replaced at the immigration office at any international airport in Mexico.
-The cost of a replacement is $295 Mexican Pesos, which is payable at a bank.
+You need an immigration form to leave the country.
+If you lose your immigration form you can get it replaced at the immigration office at any international airport in Mexico.
+The cost of a replacement is $500 Mexican Pesos, which is payable at a bank.

 There have been reports of bogus immigration officers operating within international airports.
 You should always refuse offers of help and head directly to the immigration office.